CPLUG/cplug.org-old/about/alums.md

 ### Other Tidbits

-I walked into a CPLUG event some time in 2006 or 2007 and had someone help me install Linux on a half-broken Dell laptop that my then-girlfriend had handed me down. i spent the next several months stumbling through admin'ing the machine, eventually even getting the NIC card working. this turned out to be the single most valuable learning experience i had in my academic years, and provided an invaluable foothold when starting my career. thanks.
+i walked into a CPLUG event some time in 2006 or 2007 and had someone help me install Linux on a half-broken Dell laptop that my then-girlfriend had handed me down. i spent the next several months stumbling through admin'ing the machine, eventually even getting the NIC card working. this turned out to be the single most valuable learning experience i had in my academic years, and provided an invaluable foothold when starting my career. thanks.

 Language: Ruby for tools, scripts and personal stuff. isomorphic Javascript for web apps.